princejohnsantillan/weave/README.md

 #### of
 `of` generates a string based off of given parameter.
-It generates an empty string  if no parameter is provider.
+It generates an empty string  if no parameter is provided.
 ```php
 weave('{{:of}}',["passthrough"]); // passthrough
 weave('{{:of}}'); // ""